davidmolina/davidmolina.github.io/resume.md

 *[Operation Code](http://operationcode.org)* - Portland, Oregon, Aug 2014 to Present

 Determined to learn to code and build my dream web application using my education benefits earned after a decade in uniform, I created a website to petition our U.S. Congress to expand the New GI Bill to include, code schools and vocational schools for aspiring programmers.
-What became a small open source projects has evolved to an incorporated Oregon nonprofit, with a [pending 501(c)(3) application](https://twitter.com/operation_code/status/707267330066108417) to the IRS, a [Board of Directors](http://operationcode.org/board), a growing community of military/veterans learning to code, [software mentors](http://operation-code.slack.com), and software companies all [supporting](https://operationcode.org/blog/2016/03/02/conference-scholarships.html) veterans to fill the nation's technical talent shortage with American patriots who can code.
+What became a small open source project has evolved to become an incorporated Oregon nonprofit, with a [pending 501(c)(3) application](https://twitter.com/operation_code/status/707267330066108417) to the IRS, a governing [Board of Directors](http://operationcode.org/board), a growing community of military/veterans learning to code, [software mentors](http://operation-code.slack.com), a [donation page](operationcode.org/donate) using Stripe, and software companies all [supporting](https://operationcode.org/blog/2016/03/02/conference-scholarships.html) veterans to fill the nation's technical talent shortage with American patriots who can code.
+Learn more on our [blog](https://medium.com/@operation_code).

 # Co-Organizer